Duke University: Student organizations

 More than 400 student clubs and organizations operate on Duke's campus.
 These include numerous student government, special interest, and service organizations.
 Duke Student Government (DSG) charters and provides most of the funding for other student groups and represents students' interests when dealing with the administration.
 Duke University Union (DUU) is the school's primary programming organization, serving a center of social, cultural, intellectual and recreational life.
 There are a number of student-run businesses operating on campus, including Campus Enterprises, which offer students real-world business experience.
 Cultural groups are provided funding directly from the university via the Multicultural Center as well as other institutional funding sources.
 One of the most popular activities on campus is competing in sports.
 Duke has 37 sports clubs, and several intramural teams that are officially recognized.
-Performance groups such as Hoof 'n' Horn, the country's second-oldest student-run musical theater organization, a cappella groups, student bands, and theater organizations are also prominent on campus.
-As of the 2016–2017 school year, there are seven a cappella groups recognized by Duke University A Cappella Council: Deja Blue, Lady Blue, Out of the Blue, the Pitchforks, Rhythm & Blue, Something Borrowed Something Blue, and Speak of the Devil.
+Performance groups such as Duke Players; Hoof 'n' Horn, the country's second-oldest student-run musical theater organization; a cappella groups; student bands; and other theater organizations are also prominent on campus.
+As of the 2016–17 school year, there are seven a cappella groups recognized by Duke University A Cappella Council: Deja Blue, Lady Blue, Out of the Blue, the Pitchforks, Rhythm & Blue, Something Borrowed Something Blue, and Speak of the Devil.
 Duke University mock trial team won the national championship in 2012.
 Duke University Student Dining Advisory Committee provides guidance to the administration on issues regarding student dining, life, and restaurant choices.